Table of Contents Contents

 Pinpointing the price of a mobile home in Canada is difficult.
 It really depends on where you live, if you are purchasing brand new or used, and if the mobile is on leased land or on land for purchase.
 In general though, the purchase price of a mobile home can range anywhere from $50,000 to $500,000.
 It mostly depends on the cost of housing in your area, but mobile homes are generally $200,000 - $300,000 cheaper than your average single family home.

-Like other types of homes, mobile homes are covered under the CMHC (Canadian Mortgage and Housing Corporation) insurance and you can purchase a mobile with only a 5% down payment if you are a first time home buyer.
-Because mobile homes are so much cheaper than a traditional home, many Canadian first time home buyers are starting to go in this direction.
+Like other types of homes, mobile homes (site-built homes) are covered under the CMHC (Canada Mortgage and Housing Corporation) insurance, and you can purchase a mobile with only a 5% down payment if you are a first-time home buyer.
+Because mobile homes are so much cheaper than traditional homes, many Canadian first-time home buyers are starting to move in this direction.
 This also makes financing options easier to find.
 The more people looking to purchase a mobile, the more likely lenders are to provide financing.
+Especially since these builds are evolving from wooden blocks to steel frames.
+They’re even making tiny homes of blocked wood and steel frames.

 Buying a Mobile Home